TITLE 89: SOCIAL SERVICES

 Section 328.2 Definitions

-"Children for Whom the Department has Legal Responsibility" or "Department Wards", as used in this Subpart means children for whom the Department of Children and Family Services has custody or guardianship via court order as well as children whose parents have signed an adoptive surrender with the Department.
+"Children for Whom the Department has Legal Responsibility" or "Department Wards", as used in this Part, means children for whom the Department of Children and Family Services has temporary protective custody, custody or guardianship via court order, or children whose parents have signed an adoptive surrender or voluntary placement agreement with the Department.

 "Facility" means a person, group of persons, or corporation caring for children licensed under applicable laws.
 Facility includes, but is not limited to, child care institution, related or non-related foster family home or group home.

 "Godparent" is a person who sponsors a child at baptism or one in whom the parents have entrusted a special duty that includes assisting in raising the child if the parent cannot raise the child.
-The worker shall verify the godparent/godchild relationship by contacting the parents to confirm the fact that they did, in fact, designate the person as the godparent.
-If the parents are unavailable, the worker should contact other close family members to verify the relationship.
 If the person is considered to be the child's godparent, in order for placement to occur, the same placement selection criteria as contained in 89 Ill.
 Adm.
-Code 302.60 (Placement Selection) must be met.
+Code 301.60 (Placement Selection Criteria) must be met.
 If the godparent is not a licensed foster parent, all the conditions currently in effect for placement with relatives in 89 Ill.
 Adm.
-Code 301.80 must be met.
+Code 301.80 (Relative Home Placement) must be met.

 "Interstate Compact on the Placement of Children" is a law, enacted by all 50 states and the territories of Guam and the Virgin Islands, for the purpose of establishing uniform procedures for handling the interstate placement of children in foster homes, adoptive homes, or other child care facilities.